 \section{Introduction}

-\IEEEPARstart{M}{onitoring} energy conversion plants (ECPs) using high dimensional input sensory data is a critical practice for ensuring energy safety and environmental security.
-As the demand for power conversion efficiency and carbon emission reduction increases, ECPs are increasingly operating under extreme conditions in order to reach the thermodynamic limit defined by the Clausius theorem.
-Examples of such extreme operating conditions include the working fluid at extremely high temperatures in coal-based power generation plants~\cite{wu2016embodied}, the extreme pressure due to the force of falling water in hydroelectric power plants, and the high temperatures and pressures with the risk of nuclear radiation leaks in nuclear power plants~\cite{safe1,safe2}.
-These extreme conditions give rise to severe safety and environmental concerns, highlighting the necessity of a trustworthy monitoring approach for ECPs to ensure energy safety and environmental security.
+\IEEEPARstart{M}{onitoring} energy conversion plants (ECPs) using high-dimensional input sensory data is a critical practice for ensuring energy safety and environmental security.
+With increasing demands for enhanced power conversion efficiency and carbon emission reduction, ECPs frequently operate under extreme conditions to approach the thermodynamic limit dictated by the Clausius theorem.
+Examples of such extreme operating conditions include extremely high working fluid temperatures in coal-based power plants~\cite{wu2016embodied}, intense pressure from the force of falling water in hydroelectric plants, and high temperatures and pressures combined with nuclear radiation leak risks in nuclear power plants~\cite{safe1,safe2}.
+These extreme conditions exacerbate safety and environmental risks, underlining the need for a trustworthy monitoring approach to ensure energy safety and environmental security.

-Trustworthy artificial intelligence (AI) has emerged as a rapidly evolving field that is dedicated to developing safe, interpretable, and transparent AI systems~\cite{liu2022trustworthy,floridi2019establishing,liang2022advances,markus2021role}.
-The growing concern for AI security has led to the need for trustworthy AI in fundamental domains such as computer vision~\cite{nightingale2022ai} and natural language processing~\cite{zellers2019defending,sheth2021knowledge}.
-We believe such demand is especially salient for ECPs due to the risky and extreme operating conditions.
-In particular, A trustworthy ECP monitor should therefore possess both high accuracy and interpretability~\cite{markus2021role,floridi2019establishing,liang2022advances}The interpretability here refers to the ability of the monitor's decision process to be understood by domain experts, enabling them to verify the correctness based on their own domain knowledge.
-This is critical for building trust in AI monitors and ensuring the safety of ECPs under extreme operating conditions.